 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community An afternoon meeting was set up at the Municipal Building and via Zoom on Wednesday, October 5, 2022.
-Nine (9) residents attended the meeting either in person or via Zoom.
+Nine (9) residents attended the meeting in person or via Zoom.
 No verbal or written comments were received.
 No Verbal or written comments were received.
-2 Public Hearing Non- targeted/broad community An afternoon meeting was set up at the Municipal Building and via Zoom on Wednesday, November 2, 2022.
-Two (2) residents attended the meeting either in person or via Zoom.
-No verbal or written comments were received.
-No verbal or written comments were received.

 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

 response/attendance comments received not accepted applicable)

 and reasons

 An afternoon

 meeting was set up

 at the Municipal

-Non- Building on No verbal or No verbal or written
+Non- Building and via No verbal or No verbal or written

-3 Public Meeting targeted/broad Wednesday, February written comments comments were
+2 Public Hearing targeted/broad Zoom on Wednesday, written comments comments were

+2 Fublic Hearing community November 2, 2022. were received. received.

+community Two (2) residents were received.

+attended the meeting

+either in person or

+via Zoom.

+An afternoon

+meeting was set up

+at the Municipal

+Building on

+2 Non- Wednesday, February No verbal or No verbal or written

-5 i ubile meeting community 1, 2023.
-Six (6) were received. received.
+3 Public Meeting targeted/broad 1, 2023.
+Six (6) written comments comments were received.

 community residents and eight were received.
-Teceived.

 (8) Advisory Council

 members attended

 the meeting.

-An evening hearing

-was held during City

-Council on Monday

-April 24, 2023.
-On

-Non- average, 50 No verbal or No verbal or written

-4 Public Hearing targeted/broad community members written comments comments were

-community attend the meeting. were received. received.

-The meeting is also

-recorded and made

-available on the City

-website.